-Founded in 1965, SEAMEO is a chartered international organization whose purpose is to promote cooperation in education, science and culture in the Southeast Asian region.
+SEAMEO is a chartered international organization founded in 1965 is to promote cooperation in education, science, and culture in Southeast Asia.
 Its highest policymaking body is the SEAMEO Council, which comprises the Ministers of Education of the 11 SEAMEO Member Countries, namely: Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Timor-Leste, and Vietnam.

 SEAMEO also has Associate Member Countries, namely: Australia, Canada, France, Germany, Netherlands, New Zealand, Spain, and the United Kingdom.

-The Center derives its juridical personality from the SEAMEO Charter and possesses full capacity to contract; acquire, and dispose of, immovable and movable property; and institute legal proceedings.
-Moreover, SEARCA enjoys in the territory of each of its member states such privileges and immunities as are normally accorded United Nations institutions.
-Representatives of member states and officials of the Center shall similarly enjoy such privileges and immunities in the Philippines as are necessary for the exercise of their functions in connection with SEARCA and SEAMEO.
+The Center derives its juridical personality from the SEAMEO Charter and possesses full capacity to contract; acquire and dispose of immovable and movable property; and institute legal proceedings.
+Moreover, SEARCA enjoys in the territory of each of the SEAMEO Member Countries such privileges and immunities as are normally accorded United Nations institutions.
+Representatives of SEAMEO Member States and officials of SEARCA shall similarly enjoy such privileges and immunities in the Philippines as are necessary for the exercise of their functions in connection with SEARCA and SEAMEO.

-which is composed of funds for research and development and other extension activities that are not included in the operating budget, comes from donor agencies, government and nongovernment organizations, and other institutions that collaborate with SEARCA in its programs and projects.
+Donor agencies, government and nongovernment organizations, and other institutions that collaborate with SEARCA in its programs and projects; and

 Agriculture—the ability of people to produce their own food supply—is perhaps the most basic of all human enterprises and possibly the most important.
 More so today as world population continues to grow while the natural resources needed to feed them continue to shrink and are adversely affected by climate change.
 Aside from being a key to ensuring food security, growth in the agriculture sector has been known to be about twice as effective in reducing poverty compared to growth in other sectors.
 As such, agriculture remains a centerpiece of national development programs, including those of countries in Southeast Asia.Read more